 35. Visit the home of Yankee Candle.

-When you visit the Yankee Candle Village in Deerfield, Massachusetts you can make your own candles and spend time in the Bavarian village.
+When you visit the Yankee Candle Village in Deerfield, Massachusetts, you can make candles and spend time in the Bavarian village.

 36. Welcome spring back by doing some flower peeping at Boston’s Public Gardens.

-You can view beds of spectacular tulips set among Boston’s famous swan boats in this extension of the Boston Commons.
-Beacon Hill is adjacent so continue your walk through its brownstone-lined, gas-lamped streets.
+In this extension of the Boston Commons, you can view beds of spectacular tulips set among Boston’s famous swan boats.
+Beacon Hill is adjacent, so continue your walk through its brownstone-lined, gas-lamped streets.

 37. Eat Italian food in Boston’s North End.

 With some of the best Italian food in the US, you will enjoy the bustle of Hanover Street.
-Gangster-inspired Strega is my go-to locale, as well as standing in line at Mike’s Pastry for cannoli.
+Gangster-inspired Strega is my go-to locale, then standing in line at Mike’s Pastry for cannoli.

 38. Visit any of our numerous lighthouses.

-Some can be toured and there are numerous unique ones to choose from.
+Tours are available for some of our lighthouses, with many unique ones to choose from.
 You could spend a few weeks just exploring them.

 39. Celebrate Chinese New Year with Boston’s Dragon Parade in Chinatown.